model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

     section.

 - **Scalability:** A function contract is an abstraction (sound overapproximation) of a function's behavior.
-By verifying the contract against its implementation and subsequently performing caller verification against the (cheaper) abstraction, verification can be modularized, cached and thus scaled.
+After verifying the contract against its implementation we can subsequently use the (cheaper) abstraction instead of the concrete implementation when analyzing its callers.
-- **Unbounded Verification:** The abstraction provided by the contract can be used instead of a recursive call, thus allowing verification of recursive functions.
+  Verification is thus modularized and even cacheable.
+- **Unbounded Verification:** Contracts enable inductive reasoning for recursive functions where the first call is checked against the contract and recursive calls are stubbed out using the abstraction.

 Function contracts are completely optional with no user impact if unused.
 This RFC proposes the addition of new attributes, and functions, that shouldn't